 Finding ways to improve the life trajectories of economically dislocated and low-skilled adults is a mounting policy challenge.
-Mathematica is evaluating three efforts launched by consortia of community colleges and local institutions to enhance education, employment, and training for this group.
-In all three cases, Mathematica is working closely with the colleges to support learning from their programs, for example, through technical assistance to help the colleges use their own and external administrative data for performance measurement and program improvement.
-These multipronged initiatives are funded under the U.S Department of Labor's Trade Adjustment Assistance Community College and Career Training (TAACCCT) grants program.
+Mathematica evaluated three efforts launched by consortia of community colleges and local institutions to enhance education, employment, and training for this group.
+In all three cases, Mathematica has worked closely with the colleges to support learning from their programs, for example, through technical assistance to help the colleges use their own and external administrative data for performance measurement and program improvement.
+These multipronged initiatives were funded under the U.S Department of Labor's Trade Adjustment Assistance Community College and Career Training (TAACCCT) grants program.

 Accelerating Learning with Competency-Based IT Instruction

 Competency-based education models seek to ensure mastery of program content while allowing students flexibility to move through materials independently.
 Proponents view them as a way to meet student demand for flexible, career relevant programs and employer demand for skilled workers.
 Sinclair Community College in Dayton, Ohio, led a consortium that included Austin Community College and Broward College, working closely with Western Governors University to adapt and adopt an innovative competency-based curricular model and offer information technology career pathways in programming, technical support, networking, and software development for TAA-eligible and other adult workers.